Q. How long will my counseling appointment take?

 Q. What do I do if I want to drop a class?

-A. First, you should talk to your teacher.
+A. First, you should talk to your instructor.
 For additional help, you can talk to a counselor to consider your alternative like tutoring.
 Also, a counselor can help you access support available to prevent future drops.
 You can drop a class online thru your MyMCC registration button.
 Make sure you are aware of the reimbursement dates and deadlines as well as financial aid implications before you drop a class!

 Q. How do I change my major?
 (Curriculum Code)